NASA-AMMOS/MMGIS/docs/pages/markdowns/Vector.md

     - `axisUnit`: "meters || kilometers",
     - `angleProp`: Prop path to the rotation of the ellipse.
     - `angleUnit`: "deg || rad"
     - `color`: A css fill color.
 Will be made more transparent than set.
+Default 'white'
+    - `fillOpacity`: Map and clamped ellipse fill opacity.
+0 to 1.
+Default 0.25
+    - `strokeColor`: Map and clamped ellipse stroke/border color.
+Default 'black'
+    - `weight`: Map and clamped ellipse stroke/border weight/thickness.
+Default 1
+    - `opacity`: Overall Map and clamped ellipse opacity.
+Default 0.8
-    - `color3d`: 3d analogy for `color`.
+    - `color3d`: 3d curtain ellipse color.
+Can be an array for a vertical gradient: ["rgba(0,0,0,0)", "#26A8FF"]
     - `depth3d`: Depth in meters for 3d ellipse curve.
+Default 2
+    - `opacity3d`: 3d curtain ellipse opacity
   - `image`: Places a scaled and orientated image under each marker.
 A sublayer.
     - `initialVisibility`: Whether the image sublayer is initially on.
 Users can toggle sublayers on and off in the layer settings in the LayersTool.
     - `path`: A url to a (preferably) top-down north-facing orthographic image.